 Although there is substantial work expected, the work is important, rewarding, and provides boundless opportunities to network with other members and opinion leaders.
 Membership on the NAB will also provide an opportunity to further develop your leadership skills.
 If you believe you have what it takes to serve on the NAB, and are interested in helping to chart the forward direction of AAPC, please consider applying for a position on the 2018-2021 board.

-You will find an application form and instructions for applying at www.aapc.com.
+You will find an application form and instructions for applying by logging in and visiting www.aapc.com/nab-nomination.